 In the issue, type a comment and click Comment.

 Go back to the portal and view the logs.
 You should see a trace entry with the new comment text.

 Clean up resources

 Other quick starts in this collection build upon this quick start.
-If you plan to continue on to work with subsequent quick starts or with the tutorials, do not clean up the resources created in this quick start.
+If you plan to work with subsequent quick starts, tutorials, or with any of the services you have created in this quick start, do not clean up the resources.

-You have created a function that runs when a request is received from a GitHub webhook.
+You have created a function that is triggered when a request is received from a GitHub webhook.

 Learn how to create functions with other kinds of triggers or how to integrate functions with other Azure services.

 - Create a function that runs on a schedule

 - Create a function triggered by Storage queue messages